Nursing and Midwifery Council: Panorama controversy

 On 16 April 2009, nurse Margaret Haywood was barred from practising as a Nurse in the UK following a ruling by the NMC Conduct and Competence committee panel.
 This followed Haywood's contribution to a BBC Panorama television programme, exposing significant deficiencies in care at the Royal Sussex County Hospital, an acute teaching hospital in Brighton, England.
 The public and media response was generally antagonistic towards the NMC, the response being described by the Royal College of Nursing as 'unduly harsh'.
 On 12 October 2009, the striking off order was dropped, and replaced with a one-year caution.

 Regulatory criticism

 In an early July 2012 report, the Council for Healthcare Regulatory Excellence (CHRE), now known as the Professional Standards Authority for Health and Social Care (PSA), critically examined the leadership of the Nursing and Midwifery Council.
 In late July 2012, a new chair for the NMC, Mark Addison, was appointed by the privy council, an appointment which was subject to criticism by the NMC Council, who described their "grave concern" with regard to what they claimed was a "lack of an open, transparent and equal opportunities process" in regards to the appointment.
 In contrast, the CHRE stated that they were pleased with the appointment of a new chair, and that they would "look forward to working with Mark Addison".
 On 26 June 2015, the PSA reported in their performance review 2014–2015 report that the NMC had made overall improvements in their performance.

+Between 2018 and 2026 18 nurses and midwives died by suicide while going through its fitness-to-practise process.
+Investigations can take years.
+In 2024 74% of cases were resolved within 15 months.
+According to the Professional Standards Authority it met only nine of the 18 Standards of Good Regulation and just two of the five standards covering fitness to practise.